kowainik/relude/README.md

 This is the recommended way to use custom prelude.
 It requires you to perform the following steps.

-You can use Cabal feature `mixins` to replace the default `Prelude` with `Relude` without need to add extra dependencies or import `Relude` manually in each module.
+You can use the Cabal feature `mixins` to replace the default `Prelude` with `Relude` without the need to add extra dependencies or to import `Relude` manually in each module.
 See the following example:

 > **NOTE:** this requires Cabal version to be at least `2.2`